faircloth-lab/phyluce/docs/assembly.rst

         --log-path log

-.. admonition:: Question: Why do I not use the `--kmer` flag with assemblo_trinity.py?
+.. admonition:: Question: Why do I not use the `--kmer` flag with phyluce_assembly_assemblo_trinity?
     :class: admonition tip

     Trinity assembles using a "static" or "program-defined" (i.e., not user-